 Go Easy On Yourself

 No matter what, do not think less of yourself when your little mirrors are standing there showing you the truth.
 Thank them.
 Thank yourself for seeing it, for being willing to look at it all–even the imperfect parts.
 Go back to my first sentence and really take it in: I am not perfect.
 You are not perfect.
 We are not perfect and we never will be.
 Get over it.
-Move on.
+Let’s move on from perfectionism.

 It’s not the “being perfect” that matters, it’s the effort of working hard to improve when you see something that needs work.
 The most important part is to keep going, to get back up when you fall down.
 Let your kids see you getting back up and persevering.
 Let them see you humbly acknowledging your own shortcomings and working to improve.

-I have made peace with the fact my daughter is occasionally going to act like a 43-year old single mom who sometimes looks at her phone too much or stays in bed too long but who is also following her dreams.
-I’m living my best life with an open heart full of love and I guess that’s someone I don’t mind her copying after all.
+I have made peace with the fact my daughter is occasionally going to act exactly like me, and it won’t be pretty.
+But in spite of all my mistakes, I’m living my best life with an open heart full of love and I guess that’s someone I don’t mind her copying after all.

 By Sarah Caton